 The site plan needs to show easements that could affect construction, and it needs to cover property lines and existing buildings in instances that could affect adjacent structures.
 This is important for properties without building setback lines and patio homes.

 3. Floodplain Management Office (FMO) Review

-The Houston Permitting Center released a document to help clarify some special conditions for foundation repair projects.
+The Houston Permitting Center website provides some information to help clarify some unique conditions for foundation repair projects.
 If foundation repairs are to occur in the 100-year floodplain, conveyance zone, or floodway, the plans must be reviewed by the Floodplain Management Office.
-Even if the cost of said foundation repair is very minimal, it needs to go through the FMO first.
+Even if the cost of foundation repair is very minimal, it needs to go through the FMO first.